Maine Sports Betting in 2023

 The only licensed live poker room in Maine exists within Hollywood Casino.
 As for online poker, the state does not regulate the practice.

-There are two harness racetracks in the Pine Tree State: Scarborough Downs and Hollywood Casino Hotel & Raceway.
-Both live races and legal pari-mutuel betting can be found there.
-There are also numerous off-track betting locations throughout the state, and those who are 18 or older can bet online via the Hollywood Races app or website.
+There is one harness racetrack in the Pine Tree State: Hollywood Casino Hotel & Raceway.
+Both live races and legal pari-mutuel betting can be found here.
+There are also five off-track betting locations throughout the state, and those who are 18 or older can bet online via the Hollywood Races app or website.

 In 2017, Governor Paul LePage had a daily fantasy sports (DFS) bill come across his desk but did not touch it, allowing it to become law via his inaction.
 Sports fans in the Pine Tree State have access to industry leaders like DraftKings, FanDuel, and Yahoo.